 Next idea killer is when someone laughs at your idea.
 They joke about it, so no one takes it seriously.

-It’s usually from critics who feel threatened, and who want to protect the status quo.
+It’s usually from critics who feel threatened and want to protect the status quo.

 They think they’re being funny.
 But their humour can have a seriously bad impact on people.